 Figure 2.
-Dry Cask Spent Fuel Storage Pool at Qinshan III NPP (Source: CNNC) [8]
+Dry Cask Spent Fuel Storage Pool at Qinshan III NPP (Source: CNNC) 12

 Table 2.
-China's Spent Fuel Discharges, 1994-2030

-MTHM 1994-2007 Forecasts[9] 2008-2030

-Accumulated Spent Fuel Base Growth Case (300 GWe) 30,432

-~1,300 High Growth Case (450 GWe) 36,480

-Low Growth Case (150 GWe) 28,193
+China's Spent Fuel Discharges, 1994-2030 МТНМ 1994-2007 Forecasts 13 2008-2030 Accumulated Spent Fuel ~1,300 Base Growth Case (300 GWe) 30,432 Accumulated Spent Fuel High Growth Case (450 GWe) 36,480 Low Growth Case (150 GWe) 28,193

-As discussed before, new Chinese NPP designs include on-site spent fuel storage in spent fuel pools with a capacity of 20 years of spent fuel.
+As discussed before, new Chinese NPP designs include on-site spent fuel storage in spent fuel pools with a capacity of 20 years of spent fuel, not including any additional capacity from dense racking.
 To simplify calculations, this paper assumes that on-site spent fuel storage is fully occupied before spent fuel needs to be transported to off-site storage facilities.
-Under these parameters, operational nuclear plants will have sufficient on-site storage for spent fuel until 2020, except for Daya Bay.
-After 2020, current plants will gradually run out of space for spent fuel storage.
+Under these parameters, operational nuclear plants will have sufficient on-site storage for spent fuel until 2020, with the exception of the Daya Bay plant.
+After 2020, current plants will gradually run out of space for spent fuel storage in on-site spent fuel pools.

 Those reactors constructed before 2010 will need off-site spent fuel storage space or on-site dry cask storage after 2030.
-By 2030, the accumulated amount of spent fuel that will be needed to be stored off-site or in dry casks will grow to more than 2,000 tons.[10]
-The 500 ton off-site spent fuel storage facility at the pilot reprocessing site should fulfill China's storage needs until around 2015.
+By 2030, the accumulated amount of spent fuel that will be needed to be stored off-site or in dry casks will grow to more than 2,000 tons.
+14 The 500 ton off-site spent fuel storage facility at the pilot reprocessing site should fulfill China's storage needs until around 2015.
 Additional interim spent fuel space will be required thereafter.
-Figure.
-3 shows the cumulative off-site spent fuel storage that will be needed from 2005 to 2035, as well as off-site storage capacity options.[11]
+Figure 3